With 8 surveyors, collectively providing over 150 years’ experience, Roche offer unrivalled in-depth knowledge of the commercial property market.

 Outside of work David is kept busy with a young family but finds time to be a Norwich City Football Club season ticket holder and go on (steady) lunchtime runs

-Sam Freakley is a Graduate Building Surveyor at Roche, having joined the business in 2018.
-He has a Masters in Building Surveying and is currently enrolled on the RICS Assessment of Professional Competence.
+Sam Freakley is a qualified Building Surveyor at Roche, having joined the business in 2018.
+He has a Masters in Building Surveying, joined the firm as a Graduate Surveyor and qualified in 2021.

-His time is spent in a supporting role in the Project and Building Consultancy department with his main duties including building surveys, project management, reinstatement cost assessments, schedule of condition surveys, dilapidation surveys, and party wall negotiations.
-Sam has already been involved in numerous projects to date, including overseeing a multi-hundred-thousand-pound fit-out contract of a 44,000 sq ft multi-let office building in Norwich city centre.
+His time is spent as an active member of the Project and Building Consultancy department with his main duties including building surveys, project management, reinstatement cost assessments, schedule of condition surveys, dilapidation surveys, and party wall negotiations.
+Sam has experience in numerous projects to date, including overseeing a multi-hundred-thousand-pound fit-out contract of a 44,000 sq ft multi-let office building in Norwich city centre.

 In his spare time, he enjoys running, cycling and swimming (preferably in the sea if it’s warm enough).